y0nei/FastAPI-fullstack-blog/docs/getting_started/configure_the_environment.md

 - `APP_PORT`: Define the **internal** port the Uvicorn server will run on.
-    - **Note**: If running in docker, the internal port is on the right side, while the external port (port you will access the app from) is on the left.
+    - **Note**: If running in docker, the internal port is on the right side, while the external port (the port you will access the app from) is on the left.
     ```yaml hl_lines="2" title="docker-compose.yml"
     ports:
       - "external_port:internal:port"
     ```
-- `SECRET_KEY`: Used for [starlettes session middleware][1] cookie signing, as the docs state, it "Should be a random string."
+- `SECRET_KEY`: Used for [starlette's session middleware][1] cookie signing, as the docs state, it "Should be a random string."

 ### Database settings